Democracy, Governance & Education

 By breaking down silos between political science, education, and peace studies, this Working Group represents a significant step toward providing a big picture view of the issues surrounding the decrease in social trust, the rise in populism and nationalism, and the role of civic education in the formation of new citizens.

-Over the course of two years, the group will share insights and resources about the state of affairs around the world and collaborate on a vision for the path forward in our efforts as teachers, scholars, and engaged citizens.
+Over the course of two years, the group has shared insights and resources about the state of affairs around the world and has collaborated on a vision for the path forward in our efforts as teachers, scholars, and engaged citizens.